DataDog/documentation/content/en/cloudcraft/getting-started/group-by-presets.md

 1. Adjust the filter and group-by settings to suit your requirements.
 2. Save your custom configuration as a new preset by clicking the **Save as preset** button.

-Once saved, these custom presets can be reused across multiple diagrams, ensuring consistency in style and presentation organization-wide.
+Once saved, these custom presets can be reused by anyone with access to the blueprint.